800-450-6118

 2. Stop Stretch (for treating the wrist joint)

-3. Finger Interlace Stretch (for treating the finger muscles or lumbricals)
+3. Finger Interlace Stretch (for treating the finger muscles)

 4. Thumb Stretch (for treating the thumb)